oils-for-unix/oils/doc/ysh-faq.md

     printf '%s\n' "$x"  # print $x "unmolested" in POSIX shell

-We could have chosen to respect `echo -- $x`, but since YSH already has:
+We could have chosen to respect `echo -- $x`, but as YSH already has:

     write -- $x         # fully-featured "unmolested" print $x